Withdraws and Return of Title IV Funds Policy

-Withdrawing and/or receiving F's or non-passing grades from the college may have both academic and financial aid consequences.
+Dropping with a grade of 'W' or withdrawing and/or receiving F's or non-passing grades from the college may have both academic and financial aid consequences.
 You are encouraged to understand the consequences before you decide to withdraw and/or receive F's (or other non-passing grades).
 Detailed information about the cancellation of registration and withdrawal from the college is available in the policies and regulations applying to all students.
-If you decide to withdraw, you must follow established withdrawal procedures beginning with completion of a withdrawal form available from the Registrar's Office.
-(Note: If intend to stop attending all courses after the withdrawal deadline, notify the Financial Aid Office of intent to withdraw).
+If you decide to withdraw, you must follow established withdrawal policies posted by the Registrar's Office.
+(Note: If you intend to stop attending all courses after the withdrawal deadline, notify the Financial Aid Office of intent to withdraw).

 If you complete 60% or less of the term prior to withdrawing, you may be required to repay a substantial portion of your federal financial aid.

 All federal aid recipients must successfully complete at least 66.67% of cumulative attempted hours to remain eligible for financial aid under the Satisfactory Academic Progress (SAP) requirements.
 Withdrawing and/or receiving F's (or a combination of all non-passing grades) from classes will affect your percentage of hours earned.
-For additional information, please review the Satisfactory Academic Progress (SAP) Policy or Satisfactory Academic Progress - Certificate Program Policy.
-(Note: Non-passing grades include F, U, I, W, IW, NR, and NG).
+For additional information, please review the SAP Policy (Note: Non-passing grades include F, U, I, W, IW, NR, and NG).

 The amount of earned financial aid is calculated on a daily basis from the first day of classes.
 The process uses calendar days rather than school days.